 According to a recent Gallup survey, it has been shown that approximately “36% of U.S. employees are engaged in their work and workplace.”
 This conclusion was drawn as a result of data pertaining to the first six months of 2021 in the United States.
 Worldwide, on a literal global scale, this percentage drops down to only 20% of people who are actively engaged or involved in the work they perform.

-In an effort to amplify employees’ desire to be involved and actually engage in their places of employment, many employers have implemented recognition programs.
-More specifically, a survey conducted by the Society for Human Resource Management showed that approximately 80% of employers have recognition programs that are designed to help said employers express appreciation and gratitude toward their employees and the hard work they do.
+In an effort to amplify employees’ desire to be involved and actually engage in their places of employment, many employers have implemented employee recognition programs.
+More specifically, a survey conducted by the Society for Human Resource Management showed that approximately 80% of employers have employee recognition programs that are designed to help said employers express appreciation and gratitude toward their employees and the hard work they do.

-These programs are important, and their effects cannot be overlooked.
+These recognition programs are important, and their effects cannot be overlooked.
 Just take a look at the wise words of Dr. Bob Nelson, who is recognized as a leading authority on the power of employee recognition.
 In his words, “People may take a job for more money, but they often leave it for more recognition.”

-The bottom line and main takeaway here are that a solid recognition program in your workplace will absolutely pay for itself.
+The bottom line and main takeaway here are that a solid employee recognition program in your workplace will absolutely pay for itself.
 But how do you know that your employee recognition program will be successful?
-As long as you ensure that your recognition program adheres to the five characteristics below, your employees should feel the benefits of an effective program in no time.
+As long as you ensure that your employee recognition program adheres to the five characteristics below, your employees should feel the benefits of an effective program in no time.

 1. Appropriately funded